iluwatar/java-design-patterns/abstract-document/README.md

 > An object-oriented structural design pattern for organizing objects in loosely typed key-value stores and exposing the data using typed views.
 The purpose of the pattern is to achieve a high degree of flexibility between components in a strongly typed language where new properties can be added to the object-tree on the fly, without losing the support of type-safety.
 The pattern makes use of traits to separate different properties of a class into different interfaces.

 **Programmatic Example**

+Consider a car that consists of multiple parts.
+However, we don't know if the specific car really has all the parts, or just some of them.
+Our cars are dynamic and extremely flexible.

 Let's first define the base classes `Document` and `AbstractDocument`.
 They basically make the object hold a property map and any amount of child objects.